icinganalysis/icinganalysis.github.io/content/Vonnegut.md

 Title: Supercooled Clouds
 Date: 2023-04-22 13:00
 status: draft
-Tags: University of Michigan Airplane Icing Information Course, clouds
+Tags: University of Michigan Airplane Icing Information Course, clouds, meteorology

 ### _"If the [ice] crystal is exceedingly small, rather than growing, it may melt."_